dodoni/dodoni.github.io/Documentation.md

 * **....write _individual_  Excel Add-Ins with [Excel-DNA](exceldna.codeplex.com) and Dodoni.net?**

 Create a new .net project.
 Add references at least to the following assemblies of the distribution of [Excel-DNA](exceldna.codeplex.com) and Dodoni.net:
-* Dodoni.BasicComponents.dll,
+* Dodoni.BasicComponents,
-* Dodoni.XLBasicComponents.dll,
+* Dodoni.XLBasicComponents,
-* ExcelDna.Integration.dll.
+* ExcelDna.Integration.

 Copy the 32- or 64-bit XLL file of [Excel-DNA](https://excel-dna.net) to the directory of the binaries of your .net project and store it under a file name of your choice.
 Create a text file with the same file name and suffix .dna with the following content: